 Although human rights and labor standards are universal, the relevance of the various issues differs across geographies and business activity.
 We seek to take appropriate measures to avoid and mitigate adverse human rights impacts.

 Addressing human rights in operational policies and procedures

 Human rights and labor standards are included in our supplier performance management system, where Novozymes’ purchasers evaluate suppliers on criteria such as, quality, employee health and safety, human and labor rights and business integrity.
-In addition, we require all our suppliers to comply with our responsible purchasing standards, as well as, when requested, to complete questionnaires and to accept visits and audits relevant for confirmation of compliance with these standards.
+In addition, we require all our suppliers to comply with our responsible purchasing standards.
 Our supplier guidelines cover various social and environment aspects including human and labor rights such as the prevention of human trafficking.

 Impact assessments and due diligence

 We carry out regular human rights impact assessments by involving stakeholders from relevant functional areas, including Sourcing, Quality, Environment & Safety and People & Organization across regions.
 Based on the outcome of the assessments, corrective actions are planned and carried out.
 Our impact assessments are inspired by the UNGPs’ Protect, Respect and Remedy Framework.
 We work continuously on awareness building and improving due diligence processes, and communicate internally on human rights and labor standards via our Intranet and reporting.

 Grievance mechanism are in place for both internal (employees) as well as external stakeholders.
 Novozymes has a global ombudsperson as well as regional ombudspersons in each region.
 We also have a global whistleblower hotline, Novozymes' Whistleblower Hotline, which is anonymous and managed by an independent third party.